-The only thing that is new with MMT is to justify deficit spending, which had worked so fine for centuries in the military realm, for the social realm, and to conceal the accounting fact that Public Deficit = Private Profit, no matter on what the printed money is spent.
+The only thing that is new with MMT is to justify deficit spending, which had worked so fine for centuries in the military realm, for the social realm, and to conceal the accounting fact that Public Deficit = Private Profit, no matter what the printed money is spent on.

 The mission of MMT is to lobotomize the general public (Debt Does Not Matter) by promising social goodies.
 MMT is NOT economics and NOT a scientifically valid theory but a marketing relaunch of the age-old policy of stealth taxation/profit-boosting.#1, #2